-Ever wonder what a DIY exploding box is?
-It's much more harmless than it sounds.
-The term is used to describe paper boxes that have cunningly been created so that the sides cascade outwards as the lid is removed.
-Such a fun and innovative way to personalize a birthday gift, an anniversary gift, or even boxes for wedding favors.
-Simply change the color and theme of the paper or cardstock used to create a box which is perfect for any occasion.
+If you're worried about the safety of a DIY exploding box, rest assured that it's much more harmless than it sounds.
+The term is used to describe paper box greeting cards that been constructed so that the sides cascade outward as the lid is removed.
+These creative cards are a fun and innovative way to personalize a birthday gift, an anniversary gift, or even boxes for wedding favors.
+Just change the color and theme of the paper or cardstock used to create them.

-Since this is a do-it-yourself craft, you can customize this exploding box any which way you'd like.
-For instance, you can try adding rubber stamped tags with a special message, attaching decorative embellishments, adding keepsakes or mementos, or anything else that you can think of.
-Just place a gift in the center of the box, or make a tiny gift box and attach it to the center of the box, to hold your special present.
+Because this is a DIY craft, you can customize this exploding box any which way you'd like.
+For instance, add tags that have been rubber-stamped with a special message or attach decorative embellishments, keepsakes, or mementos.
+If you are feeling exceptionally crafty, make a tiny box that holds the recipient's present and attach it to the center of the box.

 - Paper or cardstock

-Start by printing out the templates for the various sized boxes you'd like to use and transferring them to scrap paper to practice with.
-If you've decided not to use a template, use your own measurements and create your own template directly on the scrap paper.
-Just remember, since exploding boxes are cascading boxes, you'll need to create a few templates for varying sizes - small, medium, and large.
+Start by printing out the templates for the various sized boxes you'd like to use and transferring them to scrap paper to practice with first.
+If you've decided not to use a template, use your measurements to create your template directly on the scrap paper.
+Because exploding boxes are cascading boxes, you'll need to create a few templates of varying sizes: small, medium, and large.

-Once you have a good idea of how the pieces need to be laid out, cut, and folded, then move to tracing your patterns onto the cardstock or thick paper.
-To make the most from your cardstock, print the templates onto scrap paper and place these onto the cardstock to make the most efficient use of space.
+Once you have a good idea of how the pieces need to be laid out, cut, and folded, trace your patterns onto the cardstock or thick paper.
+To avoid wasting your expensive paper, print the templates onto scrap paper and place them onto the cardstock to make the most efficient use of space.

-After you've stamped your paper, fold the sides of each of the boxes as shown on the template.
-Make crisp and definite folds, as this will help to ensure that the sides cascade outwards effectively.
-Place the pieces inside each other to form the base of the box.
-Use glue or double-sided tape to hold them together.
-Glue dots or thick double-sided tape will give added depth to the box.Continue to 5 of 7 below.
+After you've attached your embellishments with glue and tape, fold the sides of the card box back as shown on the template.
+Make crisp and definite folds, as this will ensure that the sides cascade outwards effectively.

 Decorate the Lid

-Once you've created your base with the various sized boxes, it's time to create the lid.
-Add any special attachments or embellishments to the lid of the box before folding it, leaving a 1/8-inch to 1/4-inch space on either side of two flaps, opposite each other.
-This empty space will be used for when you create the edges for the lid to attach to the other, straight sides.Continue to 6 of 7 below.
+Once you've created your simple base or have decided to have various sized boxes, it's time to create the lid.
+Add any special attachments or embellishments to the lid of the box before folding it.
+Leave a 1/8-inch to 1/4-inch space around the perimeter of the box top.
+You can learn how to make boxes with lids here.

 To finish the box, simply tuck the base into the lid.
-When the lid off the box, the sides will cascade outwards.
+When the lid is removed from the box, the sides will cascade outward on their own.